Duyi00/Automated-Invoice-Database-Excel-VBA-/README.md

 -------------------------------------------------------------------------------------------------------------
 An Excel macro that allows users to create / modify an invoice or pull an existing invoice from their database.

+A template of the workbook is attached for you to try it out.
 I personally use this macro to help me keep track of my tuition work.

 The excel consits of **3 worksheets**.